 1. Navigation & Communication: Route finding when hiking in snow can be a real challenge, especially if the snowpack is high enough to cover signs and trail markers.
 Bring a navigation device you are already comfortable using—and then bring a backup!
 Electronic GPS devices can be super handy in helping you stay on the trail, but batteries of all kinds will drain much quicker in the cold than in the summer.
 Keep them in a warm pocket, and bring an extra battery bank to help keep them charged.
 If you’re using GPS, you should still carry a paper map & compass stored in a plastic bag to keep it dry.

 You may also want to consider a 2-way satellite communicator & SOS device like the Garmin inReach Mini.
-With this, you can text with an emergency contact even without cell service, and if things really take a turn for the worse, you’ll be able to send an SOS signal so Search & Rescue can find you.
+With this, you can text an emergency contact even without cell service, and if things really take a turn for the worse, you’ll be able to send an SOS signal so Search & Rescue can find you.

 2. Sun Protection: It’s easy to forget about sun protection in the depths of winter, but sunlight reflecting off snow can expose you to more UV than you would get on a hot summer’s day.
 Apply full spectrum sunscreen to all exposed skin, including your lips, under your chin, and ears!
 You’ll also want to pack UV protection for your eyes—either sunglasses or goggles (helpful if it’s windy to prevent your eyes from tearing up).
 Look for eyewear that blocks 100% UVA/UVB or 100% UV400 (it’s two ways of saying the same things).

-3. Extra Clothing: We covered the basics of layering and footwear earlier in the article, but you can do a deeper dive into appropriate winter hiking clothes here.
+3. Extra Clothing: We covered the basics of layering and footwear earlier in the article, but you can dive deeper into appropriate winter hiking clothes here.
 The important thing to remember is to pack extras of critical items, namely socks and insulation layers.
 If your socks or down jacket gets wet, you’ll be happy to have carried that bit of extra weight to avoid a potentially dangerous (or at least very uncomfortable) situation.

 5. Food: Your body’s metabolic furnace will help keep you warm on the trail—if you properly fuel it!
 Pack plenty of hiking snacks for your trip (more than you think you need!).
 Aim for a mix of carbs for quickly accessible energy and fats for a longer burn.
 Protein will be helpful for recovery, so have a protein-rich snack ready for the end of your hike.